Benuron8/trello-automation/README.md

 This would be one of my improvements in this testing framework, then I noticed than if I perform the login using API call, this email Verification is not asked.

 ## Using Logging instead of Console Writelines
+Also using some Logging tool to manage logs instead of prints.

 ## Better exceptions Handling
+Better exceptions handling and better prevent for NULLS (I have some warnings in the project)

 ## Dependency injection instead of creating instances inside classes.

 ## Better use of scenarioContext instead of creating static variables.